 Upon arrival at the train station in Aranjuez, walk out and take a right, and continue down the street until the palace is in sight.
 The walk takes about 8 minutes.

-The most stunning part of the city was the expanse of gardens and fountains that surrounded the palace.
-Intricate and interesting designs would be the politically-correct way I would describe some of the statues that adorn the different fountains.
+The most striking part of the city was the expanse of gardens and fountains that surrounded the palace.
+Intricate designs would be the politically-correct way I would describe some of the statues that adorn the different basins.
 It is situated on the Tagus river.

-I would love to return to Aranjuez in the late spring time to see the gardens in full bloom and experience their famous strawberries.
-It was a really pretty and laid back city, a relaxing way to explore a new place and enjoy a day off from work.
+I would love to return to Aranjuez in the late springtime to see the gardens in full bloom and experience their famous strawberries.
+It was a beautiful and laid back city, a relaxing way to explore a new place and enjoy a day off from work.